muXxer/blue-app-iota-loader-alpine/README.md

 ## Requirements

 Make sure that your Ledger Nano S is running firmware 1.4.2.<br>
+Make sure that your Ledger Blue is running firmware 2.1.1.<br>
 For update instructions see: [How to update my Ledger Nano S with the firmware 1.4](https://support.ledgerwallet.com/hc/en-us/articles/360001340473-How-to-update-my-Ledger-Nano-S-with-the-firmware-1-4)

 ## Installation of VirtualBox